buildtesters/buildtest/docs/getting_started.rst

 When multiple tags are specified, we search each tag independently and if it is found in the buildspec cache we retrieve the test.
-To see a list of available tags in your buildspec cache see :ref:`find_buildspecs`.
+To see a list of available tags in your buildspec cache see :ref:`buildspec_tags`.

 You can combine ``--tags`` with ``--buildspec`` and ``--exclude`` in a single command. buildtest will query tags and buildspecs independently and combine all discovered